Achieving UA Mastery: Advanced Techniques for Facebook

-Although automation has its place in everyday UA operations, there are still many distinct and advanced levers to pull.
+Although automation has its place in everyday UA operations, there are still many distinct and advanced levers to pull in achieving UA mastery.
 Creative strategy and manipulating lookalike audiences have become the primary drivers of ROAS.

 And, as advertisers grow their business and exceed $300,000 per month, we have found that advanced UA techniques change quite drastically.
 Here we provide our best practices to achieve both UA scale and profitability.
 We like to call this our “UA Masterclass”.

 The best way to improve performance is to test new media buying ideas and structures.
 Also, you should be running multiple tests simultaneously.
 Some tests can be launched immediately, where other tests (like producing new video concepts) require time and creative resources.

 Here’s a list of items you can test right now, without waiting for help from anyone else.

 Text, headlines, and calls-to-action can be tested immediately without creative resources: